 You will still be drawing down from your pension each year (taking money out).
 But at a sustainable rate.

 So if you take 4% per year from 400k you could still have money in your pension pot at the end of a 25-30 year retirement.

 If you retire at 55, that takes you up to 85 years old (close to the current UK average life expectancy.)

-Taking 4% per year keeps your money at a level where it shouldn’t run out.
-And if there is any remaining after you die it can be left to your loved ones free of inheritance tax ensuring your loved ones are taken care of.
+Taking 4% per year keeps your pension pot at a level that shouldn’t run out.
+And if there is any remaining after you die, it can be left to your loved ones free of inheritance tax, ensuring your loved ones are taken care of.

 That’s why our Retirement Specialist Simon Garber prefers to work with 3% for those considering early retirement.

 “From experience retirement can be ‘suck it and see’ when it comes to planning how much income you need.
 You’re moving into a new stage of life, and often there are quite a few unknowns.

 In addition, managing capital for income is a new step that should be eased into.

 Remember, you don’t need to set the income bar high at the start, because drawdown is flexible.
 You can always adjust your income in the future.
 Plus, if you’ve underestimated how much you’ll need or need a cash injection to cover a holiday or Christmas etc, you take always take an ad hoc withdrawal.